natalieagus/50002/docs/FPGA/fpga_applesilicon.md

 # Running Vivado on Apple Silicon mac
 {: .no_toc}

 As of early 2025, there's no officially supported way to run Vivado on Apple Silicon mac.
-We have managed to run Vivado + Alchitry lab on Debian 12 + Rosetta, running on UTM (virtual machines for mac).
+We have managed to run **Vivado + Alchitry Lab V2 on Debian 12 + Rosetta**, running on UTM (virtual machines for Apple Silicon mac).
 This document shares how you can download the prepared image and run it using UTM.

 ## System Requirement
-Apple Silicon mac with least 8 GB of RAM and **280GB** of free space for both downloading and unzipping (final free space needed: 160GB).
+Apple Silicon mac with least 8 GB of RAM and **280GB** of free space for both **downloading** and **unzipping** (final free space needed: 160GB).
+You can use an external SSD + thunderbolt connection for this, directly store the VM image for usage, no need to migrate it to your machine.

 {: .note}
 This method is tested on **M2 Max Mac Studio** and **15" M2 Macbook Air**.